Child-friendly Spooky Experiences in Edinburgh

 Have a royal day out at Edinburgh Castle

-Crown jewels, canons, a great hall, a prison – not to mention the odd ghost or two, every inch of the magnificent Edinburgh Castle is filled with stories that’ll amaze, shock and astonish you.
+Crown jewels, canons and a prison, not to mention the odd ghost or two, every inch of the magnificent Edinburgh Castle is filled with stories that’ll amaze, shock and astonish kids and adults alike.

-On your way out, be sure to keep an ear open for bagpipes – no, not the kind played by buskers on the Royal Mile, but the stirring melody of the lone piper.
+On your way out, be sure to keep an ear open for bagpipes – no, not the kind played by buskers on the Royal Mile, but the stirring melody of the lone ghost piper.
 Legend has it that several hundred years ago, a number of tunnels were found under the castle.
-Being a small space, a young boy was chosen to investigate, playing his bagpipes as he progressed through the tunnel, so people above ground could keep track of him and work out where the tunnel went.
-But all of a sudden, the pipes became fainter and fainter, and then suddenly stopped – despite extensive searching, the young boy had disappeared.
+A young boy was chosen to investigate, playing his bagpipes as he progressed through the tunnel.
+Suddenly, the pipes became fainter and then stopped – the young boy had disappeared.
 A decision was taken to seal the tunnel – however, to this day, many people have reported hearing the faint sound of a single bagpipe being played far below the castle and the Royal Mile…….

 Experience mind-bending illusions at Camera Obscura